NxNiki/nwbPipeline/README.md

 ### tools

-scripts to do hotfix on data such as rename file names, migrate variables across files, editing variables, and check corrupted .mat files.
+scripts to do hotfix on data such as rename file names, migrate variables across files, editing variables, and check corrupted .mat files, etc.

+#### fix montage error:
+Errors in the montage configuration file results in incorrect channel names (mostly for macros and misc channels).

+`check_macro_channels.py`
+`fix_montage_error.py`

 ### test